tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 Where $Y_{0}$ and $Y_{1}$ are the potential outcomes in respectively the control and treatment group, which are independent of treatment assignment $T$ for each value of the observed covariates $X$.
 The $X$ is the binary variable(s) which the observations are matched.

 {{% warning %}}

-You are also assuming that there are no *unobservable* characteristics that may differ between these groups and could influence both the likelihood of receiving treatment and its effects.
-This assumption cannot be tested empirically, but is a logical premise you are willing to accept in order to establish causality.
+This assumption cannot be tested, since also means no *unobservable* characteristics that differ between treatment and control group and could influence both the likelihood of receiving treatment and its effects.

+It cannot be tested, although there are some methods to measure the plausibility of this assumption.
+Detailed information about the units on background characteristics helps assess it. (discussion Imbens, 2015 p.
+5).

 {{% /warning %}}